Lense-Thirring precession of neutron-star accretion flows: Relativistic versus classical precession: Approach to rotating oblate compact stars

-In our study, we generalise the previous results and study the LT precession in a fully analytic general-relativistic approach that assumes a rotating oblate NS and frequencies associated with both geodesic motion and non-geodesic fluid flows.
+Here, we generalised the previous results.
+Using a fully analytic, general relativistic approach, we examined LT precession in relation to any rotating, oblate compact stars, including NSs and QSs.
+Furthermore, we investigated not only frequencies associated with geodesic motion, but also those associated with non-geodesic fluid flows.